10 facts about Serco’s role and performance on NHS Test & Trace

 1. What we do:

 We are one of four suppliers managing fixed and mobile sites where people go to get tested.
-We currently manage about 25% of these in the UK, and over the last six months those sites have successfully delivered 3 million tests.
+We currently manage about 25% of these in the UK, and over the last six months those sites have successfully delivered millions of tests.

 On the tracing side, our main role is one of two companies in the national system responsible for telephoning the people identified to us by NHS Professionals as having been in contact with people who have tested positive.
 Recently, we have also been adding some temporary, minimal, non-clinical support to NHS Professionals, but this has not previously been our role.

 2. What we do not do: